A System-Theoretic Approach to Hawkes Process Identification with Guaranteed Positivity and Stability

-The matrix $A$ is Hurwitz by construction with all eigenvalues at $-\beta$, ensuring that the Lyapunov equation yields a unique, real, and symmetric solution \cite{Kail00} $\RhT$.
-Although the indefiniteness of $D_T$ precludes a direct structural guarantee of positive definiteness from the equation itself, the requisite condition $\RhT > 0$ is inherited from Theorem \ref{thm:asym}(a) and the asymptotic well-conditioning of $\Rsh$ in Proposition \ref{pro:eigR}.

-\Brmk Theorem \ref{thm:ss} and Proposition \ref{pro:cal} hold analogously for the Erlang basis, where $A$ becomes lower bidiagonal with $-\beta$ on its main diagonal and $\beta$ on its first lower subdiagonal, and $B$ is sparse with $\beta$ solely as its first entry. \Ermk
+The matrix $A$ is Hurwitz by construction, ensuring that the Lyapunov equation yields a unique, real, and symmetric solution \cite{Kail00} $\RhT$.
+Although the indefiniteness of $D_T$ precludes a direct structural guarantee of positive definiteness from the equation itself, the requisite condition $\RhT > 0$ is inherited from Lemma \ref{lem:asym}(a) and the asymptotic well-conditioning of $\Rsh$ in Theorem \ref{thm:eigR}.
+Lemma \ref{lem:ss} and Theorem \ref{thm:cal} hold analogously for the Erlang basis, where $A$ becomes lower bidiagonal with $-\beta$ on its main diagonal and $\beta$ on its first lower subdiagonal, and $B$ is sparse with $\beta$ solely as its first entry.}